PauloPHLP/React.js-Host/README.md

   `npm run start`

-- To run the application on a full Micro Front-end context, click <a href="https://github.com/PauloPHLP/React.js-Blue" target="__blank">here</a> and run the Blue application by following the instructions on the repository.
+- To run the application on a full Micro Front-end context, click <a href="https://github.com/PauloPHLP/React.js-Blue" target="__blank">here</a> and run the Blue application by following the instructions in the repository.
 Make sure to run the Blue application on `3001` door otherwise change the settings on `.env` file.
 After starting both apps, refresh the page of the Host application.

 ## 🚀️ Technologies